insightsbytanika/insightsbytanika/README.md

 ### 💼 Experience

-**Software/Data Intern — Motivus Innovations Pvt.
+**Full Stack Intern — Motivus Innovations Pvt.
 Ltd.**
+Shipped  Xpensure, a live cross-platform production app (Flutter + Django REST + PostgreSQL), adopted org-wide by 150+ employees and eliminating 100% of manual expense workflows.
+Delivered it cross-platform: Android on the Play Store, web at xpensure-web.web.app, plus a SuperAdmin dashboard.
+Built a CI/CD pipeline with GitHub Actions for zero-downtime releases.
+Implemented an AWS SNS & SES notification system.
-Shipped features to Xpensure, a live cross-platform production app — 150+ active users, recognized with an Outstanding Contributor award.
-Repo is private; happy to walk through the code and design decisions directly.
+Awarded Outstanding Contributor for the work.,  Repo is private; happy to walk through the code and design decisions directly.

 ---